yasirkula/UnityTextureOps/README.md

 This plugin helps you save/load textures and perform simple operations on them, like scale and slice.
 It also contains an example sliding puzzle project to demonstrate the slice operation.

+Simply import [TextureOps.unitypackage](https://github.com/yasirkula/UnityTextureOps/releases) to your project and you are good to go!

 ### iOS Setup

 iOS setup is normally handled automatically via a post processor script but, if you wish, you can execute the following steps to set up the plugin manually: